 - It causes an unbalanced receiver threshold, degrading duty cycle and increasing jitter.

 - It has a low noise margin on 'in-path' noise.

-.
-It overcomes the major drawbacks of the two prior fail-safe circuits and is illustrated in Figure 5
+Parallel Fail-Safe CircuitThis parallel fail-safe circuit is used in most of Maxim's LVDS products.
+It overcomes the major drawbacks of the two prior fail-safe circuits and is illustrated in Figure 5.

 Figure 5.
 Schematic of a parallel fail-safe circuit.